nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of pet details
+* needs to manage a significant number of pet details
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
 * prefers an app with GUI.

-**Value proposition**: manage pet details better than a typical mouse driven app
+**Value proposition**: manage pet details better than a typical mouse-driven app

 ### User stories